abhiTronix/vidgear/docs/help/netgear_faqs.md

 | jpg | 50-70 |
 | png | 200-250 |

-Despite `bmp` being the fasted, using `jpg` is more suitable for encoding, since highly-optimized `turbojpeg` JPEG library is now a part of OpenCV binaries.
+Despite `bmp` being the fasted, using `jpg` is more suitable for encoding, since highly-optimized [`libjpeg-turbo`](https://libjpeg-turbo.org/) library is now a part of OpenCV binaries.
 But you can choose whatever suits you.

 &nbsp;

 ## Why NetGear API not working correctly?

 **Answer:** First, carefully go through [NetGear doc ➶](../../gears/netgear/overview/) that contains detailed information.
 Also, checkout [PyZmq Docs ➶](https://zeromq.github.io/pyzmq/) for its various settings/parameters.
-If still it doesn't work for you, then [tell us on Gitter ➶](https://gitter.im/vidgear/community), and if that doesn't help, then finally [report an issue ➶](../../contribution/issue/)
+If still it doesn't work for you, then let us know on [Gitter ➶](https://gitter.im/vidgear/community)

 &nbsp;

-## Why NetGear is slow?
+## Why NetGear is running slow?

-**Answer:** Here are few tips that may help you in improving speed significantly:
+**Answer:** Here are few tips to troubleshoot performance on your machine:

 * **Update ZMQ to latest:** Update your `pyzmq` lib as follows: